 And then by myself I also went on a couple of self-guided tours using the Pocket Guide London app.
 Firstly I did the second half of the Bloomsbury tour that I’d started last month, so I was glad I could finish that off.
 And the other tour was about Chelsea, where I had a lovely walk around the area, seeing some interesting buildings and statues, and lots of lovely flowers along the way too.
 So I enjoyed doing both of those.

-And I’ve also enjoyed a new show on Dave called Jon Richardson: Ultimate Worrier, where Jon Richardson discusses life’s worries with his fellow comedians, and that’s been quite good.
+And I’ve also enjoyed a new show on Dave called Jon Richardson: Ultimate Worrier, where Jon Richardson discusses life’s worries with his fellow comedians, and that’s been good.
+Nothing special by any means, but still fun.
 I’m not sot so sure about the filmed insert segments, presented by other comedians that I’ve mostly never heard of aren’t particularly funny.
 But the main banter between Jon and his more famous guests has been good.

-The new series Young Sheldon has also been good, and that’s just finished during July.
-I wasn’t too sure if I’d watch the whole thing to begin with, but I’ve stuck with it and enjoyed it.
+I’ve also been watching the new series Young Sheldon, that’s just finished during July.
+I wasn’t too sure if I’d watch the whole thing to begin with, but I’ve stuck with it and it’s been alright.
 And, without spoiling anything, that very last bit of narration by adult Sheldon at the end of the series finale was both surprising and very, very intriguing.
 I won’t spoil it in case you haven’t seen it, suffice to say I hope we see what he refers to happening in The Big Bang Theory.

-And we also had new series of The Last Leg (series 14) and Mock The Week (series 17) starting in June.
+And we also had new series of The Last Leg and Mock The Week starting in June.
 It’s always great to see those back, so I’m very happy about that.
 I still have fond memories of being in the audiences for Mock The Week and The Last Leg last year, it’s an amazing experience to be there in person.

 I’m still listening to the radio and podcasts regularly of course.
 The classic Monday night comedies on Radio 4 continue to be enjoyable – series 81 of Just A Minute finished in June, to be replaced by series 69 of I’m Sorry I Haven’t A Clue in the regular cycle.